psyriccio/fdroidscraper/README.md

 fdroidscraper
 =============

-Scraper that downloads Android Apps from the froid repository
+Scraper to downloads Android Apps from the F-Droid repository